NYPL/checkin-request-service/README.md

 service or consumer takes over or the request terminates in a response from this service.

 This service works in tandem with the [NYPL Checkout Request Service](https://github.com/NYPL/checkout-request-service).
+The two services now are consumed by [Cancel Request Consumer](https://github.com/NYPL/cancel-request-consumer) for canceling a hold on ReCap.

 This package is intended to be used as a Lambda-based Node.js/PHP Patron Service using the [NYPL PHP Microservice Starter](https://github.com/NYPL/php-microservice-starter).